Are you worried about your health and want to learn more about Type 2 diabetes causes? If so, keep reading!

 Types of testing for diabetes

-• Fasting glucose (fasting blood glucose, FBG) – this test measures the level of glucose in the blood after fasting for at least 8 hours.
+- Fasting glucose (fasting blood glucose, FBG) – this is a test conducted in order to determine the body’s glucose level after an 8 hour fast.

 How the blood glucose test may be used

-• Screen for diabetes in people who are at risk; in some cases, there may be no early signs or symptoms of diabetes
+- Screen for diabetes in people who are at risk; some conditions may develop with no early warning indicators or symptoms

-- For the type 2 diabetes sufferer, changes in diet and physical exercise can drastically improve you chances of not suffering from the devastating and even fatal complications that can arise if diabetes is left undetected.
+For the type 2 diabetes sufferer, changes in diet and physical exercise like yoga can drastically improve you chances of not suffering from the devastating and even fatal complications that can arise if diabetes is left undetected.

-- The treatment plan will more than likely include smaller and well-planned caloric intake, much higher levels of physical activity and the possible use of medication to help you meet your target blood glucose levels.
+Additionally, your treatment plan will more than likely include smaller and well-planned caloric intake, much higher levels of physical activity, and the possible use of medication to help you meet your target blood glucose levels.

-Nutrition is one of the most important changes that will need to be made.
+Ultimately, nutrition is one of the most important changes that will need to be made.
 Understanding how different foods affect your blood glucose and learning to develop solid meal plans will be a crucial part of your daily routine.
-With the correct strategies in place, you can take steps today to monitor your condition, prevent serious complications and feel better while living with diabetes.
+With the correct strategies in place, you can take steps today to monitor your condition, prevent serious complications, and feel better while living with diabetes.

 How will I know if my treatment is working?

-• Cholesterol levels.
-Your cholesterol numbers tell you about the amount of fat in your blood.
-One type, low-density-lipoprotein (LDL) cholesterol can clog your blood vessels and lead to heart disease.
+Finally, your cholesterol numbers tell you about the amount of fat in your blood.
+One type in particular, referred to as low-density-lipoprotein (LDL) cholesterol can clog your blood vessels and lead to heart disease.

 Consult your doctor before using any health treatment, plan, or activity — including vitamins, herbal supplements and natural remedies.
 Also, tell your doctor if you have a serious medical condition or are taking any medications.
 The information presented here is for educational purposes only and is in no way intended as a substitute for medical advice or counseling.

-A gifted storyteller, Elana B.’s new children’s series, Too Terribly Busy and the “Too Terribly” Series of books, teach in a fun, creative way some of the most important lessons in life.
+A gifted storyteller, Elana B.’s company Bee Smart Publishing seeks to teach in a fun, creative way.
+Stories published through this company incorporate some of the most important lessons in life.
 Through this entertaining series of books, children will learn morals, manners, how important it is to achieve goals, as well as conflict resolution.
-Sneak peek of the first story in the new series: TooTerriblyBusy-SP1.